spread the good word and take part

 If you like what we're doing, tell your friends.
 Have you seen Art in Ad Places installations on the street?
 Take a photo and share that.
 And if you post your photo on Twitter or Instagram, remember to use our hashtag: #ArtInAdPlaces.

 Although the idea may seem intimidating at first, ad takeovers aren't difficult once you know what you're doing.
 Our friends at Brandalism have a great how-to guide to get you started.
 Do note, however, that some of the technical aspects of the guide (the specific tools, the size of the paper, the companies likely to manage the ad kiosks...) are specific to bus shelters.
+Our book also covers some of the philosophy and tactics behind ad takeovers.

 The Tools to Take Part